chandra1sekar/data-engineering/docs/instructor-notes.md

 We recommend students use any existing GitHub accounts if they already have them.
 It's generally best to use a single GitHub account that follows you around for life.

+Note that there's no need to additionally invite students to be members of your `mids-w205-<instructor>` orgs in order for them to accept and submit assignments.

 ### Rosters